Christianity in Bangladesh: History

 In 1672, Dome Antonio da Rozari, a young Bengali convert, had managed to convert 20,000 low-caste and discriminated Hindus into Christianity.
 Afterwards, between the seventeenth and eighteenth centuries, Portuguese missionaries were evangelising and preaching in the Bengali language.
 Soon on, evangelical books and Christian theology were being written in Bengali.

 In 1740, the first Protestant, Reverend John Zachariah Kiernander, arrived in Bangladesh.
 In 1770, he funded and built a Protestant church called "Mission Church" in West Bengal.

 By the 18th century, British missionaries, such as William Carey, had built more churches, translated the Bible and other Christian books, and had set up religious schools.
 British missionaries had also developed Christian newspapers (such as "Digdarshan", "The Gospel Magazine", and "The Christian Mohila") in an effort to spread the gospel.

-In more recent times, the rise of Christianity in Bangladesh can be credited to Western NGOs and Christian charities, who provided humanitarian work after the Independence War in 1971.
+In more recent times, the rise of Christianity in Bangladesh can be credited to Christian NGOs and charities, who provided humanitarian work after the Independence War in 1971.
 Since then, these NGOs and charities (see Contributions) have not only assisted with support for emergency relief, healthcare, and education in Bangladesh, but they have also encouraged the practice of reading the Bible.
-Currently, it is estimated that there are approximately 17,000 to 23,000 NGOs in Bangladesh.

-History of churches
+History of Churches

 The first church (in present-day Bangladesh) was officially inaugurated in Jessore, erstwhile Chandecan (now Jessore).
 The church was named "The Church of the Holy Name of Jesus" and was built by the Jesuits, who were not only given permission, but also financial support and land by the King of Jessore.

 The second church was financially supported by the Arakanese King and was built by Andre Boves on 24 June 1600.
 This church was built in Chittagong and was called "St. John the Baptist Church".

 In 1601, the third church was built by Dominicans in the south-east of Chittagong.
 Eventually these churches were burnt down from attacks by Arakanese buddhists.